LabBench-Society/LabBench.Documentation/content/en/docs/experiments/tests/psychophysics/ThresholdEstimation.md

 *Figure 13:*

- A threshold estimation test `<threshold-estimation-test>` can be configured to use the Interval Forced Choice response task with the `<interval-forced-choice-task >` element:
+ A threshold estimation test `<threshold-estimation-test>` can be configured to use the Manual Categorical Rating response task with the `<manual-categorical-rating-task>` element:

 ```xml
 <manual-categorical-rating-task